apache/spark/BREEZE.rst

   ./breeze

-First time you run Breeze, it pulls and builds a local version of Docker images.
+The First time you run Breeze, it pulls and builds a local version of Docker images.
-It pulls the latest Airflow CI images from `Airflow DockerHub <https://hub.docker.com/r/apache/airflow>`_ and use them to build your local Docker images.
+It pulls the latest Airflow CI images from `Airflow DockerHub <https://hub.docker.com/r/apache/airflow>`_ and uses them to build your local Docker images.
 Note that the first run (per python) might take up to 10 minutes on a fast connection to start.
 Subsequent runs should be much faster.

 Once you enter the environment, you are dropped into bash shell of the Airflow container and you can